 The Company's operations expose it to a variety of financial risks: credit risk, liquidity risk, market risk (including interest rate risk, exchange risk, and equity risk).
-Responsibility for the control of overall risk lies with the board of directors, operating within a management framework established by LBG Equity Investments, and the ultimate parent, Lloyds Banking Group pic.
+Responsibility for the control of overall risk lies with the board of directors, operating within a management framework established by LBG Equity Investments Limited, and the ultimate parent, Lloyds Banking Group plc.
 Interest rate hedges are used to mitigate interest rate risk relating to a proportion of the Company's intercompany borrowings.
-The remaining interest rate and liquidity risk faced by the Company is in substance managed and borne by other group undertakings which fund the Company and credit risk is carefully monitored by the Retail Division's credit committee and credit functions.
+The remaining interest rate and liquidity risk faced by the Company is in substance managed and borne by other group undertakings which fund the Company and credit functions.
 Market risk is managed by the Company through the terms negotiated in commercial agreements and management regularly reviewing its portfolio of leases for impairment.
 Business risk is managed through regular reporting and oversight.